Roswell Mill Ruins

-Founded in 1839, these mills produced "Roswell Gray" fabric for Confederate uniforms.
-In July 1864, Union forces charged all workers with treason - approximately 400 women and children were deported north, most never returning.
+Founded in 1839 to make fabric for Confederate uniforms.
+In 1864, Union soldiers charged around 400 female mill workers with treason and deported them north.
+Most never came back.

 The Roswell Mill was the largest cotton mill in north Georgia, incorporated in 1839 and employing over 600 workers who produced "Roswell Gray" fabric for Confederate military uniforms.
 When the men marched off to war, women and children kept the mill running - a decision that would seal their tragic fate.